-- over all seasons.
-Apart from the current air pressure (corrections of <0.8 DU over the full measurement campaign) no further parameters such as ozone temperature or other measured parameters are required as inputs of the algorithm for the evaluation at Hohenpeißenberg.
+The BTS-Solar was demonstrated to be robust and accurate in terms of stability since no change in responsivity was observed during the whole measurement campaign period (differences below the uncertainty of the calibration).
+The TOC retrieval algorithm used, which is based on a lookup table, was also demonstrated to be robust and accurate in terms of TOC determination over all seasons.
+Apart from the current air pressure (corrections of < 0.8 DU over the full measurement campaign) no further parameters such as ozone temperature or other measured parameters are required as inputs of the algorithm for the evaluation at Hohenpeißenberg.
 Only standard parameters of the measurement location such as height and position are needed.
-Based on these parameters two (summer and winter) LUTs are calculated for a specific station with the libRadtran software package and later on just an air pressure correction is applied.
-This seems remarkable, since already by this simple modelling accurate TOC results over the whole season have been achieved at this site. - The retrieval algorithm of BTS solar is principally a partial spectral fit of two wavelengths bands, which substantially differs from the four wavelengths retrieval from Brewers and double wavelengths pairs from Dobsons or the least-square fit retrieval of Koherent.
-The partial spectral fit technique with the usage of a LUT demonstrated its performance so far in very different places such as Izaña Atmospheric Observatory in Tenerife (Zuber et al., 2018b), Huelva (not scientifically published yet) and - 385 now in Hohenpeißenberg.
-The algorithm allows worldwide usage (due to different available atmosphere models of libRadtran), but may need finer parameterization at other locations worldwide or for special atmospheric profile situations which may not be tested yet.
-For the slant path dependency, a slope of -0.00056 %/DU·AMF was achieved, which is significantly lower than of single monochromator Brewer (-0.00174 %/TOC·AMF) compared to double monochromator Brewers.
+Based on these parameters, two (summer and winter) LUTs are calculated for a specific station with the libRadtran software package, and later on just an air pressure correction is applied.
+This seems remarkable, since this simple modelling alone achieved accurate TOC results over the whole season at this site.

+The retrieval algorithm of BTS-Solar is principally a partial spectral fit of two wavelengths bands, which substantially differs from the four-wavelength retrieval from Brewers and double wavelength pairs from Dobsons or the least-squares fit retrieval of Koherent.
+The partial spectral fit technique with the usage of a LUT has already demonstrated its performance in very different places such as Izaña Atmospheric Observatory in Tenerife (Zuber et al., 2018b), Huelva (not scientifically published yet) and now Hohenpeißenberg.
+The algorithm allows worldwide usage (due to different available atmosphere models of libRadtran) but may need finer parameterization at other locations worldwide or for special atmospheric profile situations which may not be tested yet.
+For the slant path dependency, a slope of $-0.00056 \% / DU \times AMF$ was achieved, which is significantly lower than that of the single-monochromator Brewer (-0.00174 % / TOC × AMF) (double-monochromator Brewer used as a reference).

-Contrary to BTS solar, the TOC retrieval from Koherent is using the full spectrum retrieval in the spectral range of 305 nm and 350 nm.
-The minimal least-square algorithm as of Huber et al. (1995) and Vaskuri et al. (2018) includes for each TOC retrieved data point also the fitting of the aerosol optical depth.
-This procedure of including the aerosol optical depth as a free fitting parameter of the algorithm allows the operational use at other locations worldwide with different atmospheric conditions.
-Currently, the stratospheric temperature is not retrieved by the algorithm and a climatological averaged value of -45°C is
+Contrary to BTS-Solar, the TOC retrieval from Koherent uses the full-spectrum retrieval in the spectral range of 305- 350 nm.
+The minimal least-squares algorithm as in Huber et al. (1995) and Vaskuri et al. (2018) also includes the fitting of the aerosol optical depth for each retrieved TOC data point.
+This procedure of including the aerosol optical depth as a free-fitting parameter of the algorithm allows for operational use at other locations worldwide with different atmospheric conditions.

-- 395 chosen instead.
+Currently, the stratospheric temperature is not retrieved by the algorithm, and a climatologically averaged value of -45 °C is chosen instead.
 The strong seasonal trend correlates with the variation of the stratospheric temperature at Davos.
-Effective stratospheric ozone temperatures from ozone launches in Payerne (Switzerland) or from the ECMWF reanalysis as presented in Gröbner et al. (in review 2021) show a difference of about 10 K between summer season and winter season correlating with the differences in TOC.
-This indicates that the algorithm for Koherent may be strongly sensitive to stratospheric temperature.
-In a future version of the algorithm we will investigate if stratospheric temperature can be retrieved from the measurements or - 400 be included in the retrieval.
+Effective stratospheric ozone temperatures from ozone launches in Payerne (Switzerland) or from the ECMWF reanalysis as presented in Gröbner et al. (2021) show a difference of about 10 K between summer season and winter season, correlating with the differences in TOC.
+This indicates that the algorithm for Koherent may be highly sensitive to stratospheric temperature.
+In a future version of the algorithm we will investigate if stratospheric temperature can be retrieved from the measurements or be included in the retrieval.